unexpectedpanda/retool/readme.md

 Clone lists are updated independently of the program, and are formatted as JSON files.
-You can either download them manually from the [clonelists folder](https://github.com/unexpectedpanda/retool/tree/master/clonelists), pull everything into your local repo, or download the clonelists ZIP file from the [dist](https://github.com/unexpectedpanda/retool/tree/master/dist) folder.
+You can either download them manually from the [clonelists folder](https://github.com/unexpectedpanda/retool/tree/master/clonelists), pull everything into your local repo, or download the clonelists + config ZIP file from the [dist](https://github.com/unexpectedpanda/retool/tree/master/dist) folder.
 The JSON files must be uncompressed, and stored in a folder called `clonelists` in the same folder as Retool for them to be recognized.